ps3mediaserver/ps3mediaserver/BUILD.md

  8. Compile the latest version of PMS:

-        mvn package
+        mvn install

-The resulting binaries will be built in the "target" directory:
+The resulting binaries will be built in the "packaging/target" directory:

     (Windows) PMS-setup.exe
-    (Linux)   pms-linux-generic-x.xx.x.tar.gz
+    (Linux)   pms-generic-linux-unix-x.xx.x.tar.gz
     (Mac OSX) pms-macosx-x.xx.x.dmg